micro-js/tween/Readme.md

 - `easing` - An easing function that takes a tick value and interpolates it according to some easing function.
 Defaults to linear.
 - `interval` - The tick length you want to use, in milliseconds.
 Defaults to 16.66ms (i.e. a single requestAnimationFrame timer).

 **Returns:** A partially applied function that accepts a single parameter, `t` and returns the interpolated properties for that tick.
 The `t` parameter is a unitless value that corresponds to the frame of the tween you are requesting.
-So, if you are using `requestAnimationFrame` and the default interval, you just increment t once for each tick.
+So, if you are using `requestAnimationFrame` and the default interval, you just increment t once for each tick. `t` does not need to be an integer.

 ## License